lywgit/lywgit.github.io/content/about/index.md

 Near the end of my Ph.D study, I decided to explore the path of machine learning and data science.
 I went on to work in Wistron corporation as a software engineer and contributed to a variety of machine learning related projects between 2018 and 2024.
 My interests in software development in general has also grown during this period.

-In 2025, I am building up diskills using resources like leetcode, Boot.dev etc.
+In 2025, I am building up new skills using resources like leetcode, Boot.dev etc.

 ## Education